MystenLabs/tidehunter/orchestrator/assets/GRAFANA_CLOUD_SETUP.md

 2. **Configuration Generation**: Alloy is configured to scrape metrics from benchmark nodes
 3. **Metric Forwarding**: Alloy forwards all metrics to your Grafana Cloud Mimir endpoint
 4. **Label Enhancement**: All metrics are enhanced with the configured labels
+5. **Local Metrics Collection**: The orchestrator disables local metrics collection since all metrics are forwarded directly to Grafana Cloud

 ### Generated Alloy Configuration